Contents:

 San Francisco (S) - Proof and Silver Proof for collectors

-Most circulated specimens are inexpensive, but error examples of Alabama 1819 quarter 2003 worth more than their face value.
+Most circulated specimens are inexpensive, but error examples of the 2003 Alabama quarter are worth more than their face value.

 Grade | 2003 P | 2003 D | Proof (S) | Silver Proof (S) |